ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 `parent_id` | Service user ID used to indentify the MAC service user.
 Optional.
 `phyMTU` | Maximum Transmission Unit (MTU) used by MAC.
 Standard 802.15.4 MAC must set 127.

-## SW MAC Information element's and Enhanced ACK support
+## IEEE 802.15.4 MAC sublayer extended APIs

 This chapter introduce how to use extented features.
 ### Initialize API